-Subjected to fewer cuts overall, the movie’s climactic scenes are truly something to behold, and you have to feel pleased for Beuchler and co.
-After everything they went through they deserved that much.
+Subjected to fewer cuts overall, the movie’s climactic scenes are worth the wait, and you have to feel pleased for Beuchler and co ― after everything they went through they deserved that much.
 Is it tense?
 Hardly.
 Is it scary?
 Hell no!
 It’s not particularly graphic either.
-It’s simply batshit crazy.
-It is here where Beuchler puts his stunt philosophy into practice.
-Jason’s facial design is just fantastic.
+It’s just batshit crazy.
+It’s here where Beuchler puts his stunt philosophy into practice.
+Jason’s design is just fantastic.
 He looks nothing like the facially disfigured, yet queerly human Jason from Friday the 13th Part 2.
 Nor does he possess the sub-human menace of Parts 3 or 4.
-Even the maggot-ridden zombie from Jason Lives has nothing on this crooked-toothed eyesore, a being so ravaged from the strain of decomposition that he’s unrecognisable from any variation of Jason we’ve ever seen, a late-20th century mishmash of those old Universal monsters with the voltage amped up.
-It’s all very camp, so those of you who prefer their Jason deadly serious may very well go blind, but if you can accept this version for what it is, it’s quite the spectacle, and if nothing else you’re bound to derive some degree of fun from the whole ordeal.
+Even the maggot-ridden zombie from Jason Lives has nothing on The New Blood‘s crooked-toothed eyesore, a being so ravaged from the strain of decomposition he’s unrecognisable from any variation of Jason we’ve seen, a late-20th century mishmash of those old Universal monsters with the voltage amped right up.
+It’s all very camp, so those of you who prefer their Jason deadly serious may very well go blind, but if you can accept this version for what it is you’re bound to derive some degree of pleasure from the whole ordeal.